Windows 11: Updates and support

 Like Windows 10, Windows 11 follows Microsoft's Modern Lifecycle Policy.
 Each annual feature update has its own support lifecycle: two years for the Home and Pro editions, and three years for the Education and Enterprise editions.
 Microsoft has stated that Windows 11 provides no lifecycle guarantee if it has been installed on a machine that does not meet its minimum hardware requirements.

 Windows 11 receives annual major updates, though Microsoft sometimes adds major features in mid-cycle releases.
 Starting in 2022, in the Enterprise and Education editions, major features added in yearly releases will be turned off by default until the next yearly release, though these features can be manually enabled as a group policy.

 Preview releases

-The Windows Insider program carries over from Windows 10, with pre-release builds divided into "Dev" (unstable builds used to test features for future feature updates), "Beta" (test builds for the next feature update; relatively stable in comparison to Dev channel), and "Release Preview" (pre-release builds for final testing of upcoming feature updates) channels.
+The Windows Insider program carries over from Windows 10, with prerelease builds divided into "Dev" (unstable builds used to test features for future feature updates), "Beta" (test builds for the next feature update; relatively stable in comparison to Dev channel), and "Release Preview" (prerelease builds for final testing of upcoming feature updates) channels.